Tattoos in the workplace: Should employee appearance policies be relaxed?

 Get clear employment policies with our SafeGuard Packages

 At LawforEmployers, we offer a range of employment law packages designed to keep your business up to date and compliant.
+You can find out more about our SafeGuard employment law packages here.

 Our expert employment law solicitors in Lancashire will carry out a full audit of all your employment policies and offer advice on the documentation that you need to protect your business.